qcri/RDFframes/README.md

 4. Expanded the ''Requirements to Use RDFframes'' section in this README file (the next section).

-## Requirement to run RDFframes API:
+## Requirement to Use RDFframes

-1. An RDF database engine or a SPARQL endpoint for a knowledge graph store.
-RDFframes handles all communication and integration issues with the engine.
+1. An RDF database engine storing one or more RDF knowledge graphs (e.g., Virtuoso), or SPARQL endpoints providing access to such knowledge graphs.
+RDFframes handles all communication and integration issues with the engine or endpoint.
-2. Installation via ``pip``

-   You can directly install the library via pip by using:
+2. Install the RDFframes library via pip by using:
    ```
    $ pip install RDFframes
    ```
- 3. Import RDFframes in your code as shown in the examples code for the case studies.
+ 3. Import RDFframes in your code as shown in the example code in the case_studies folder.

 ## Getting started

 First create a ``KnowledgeGraph`` to specify any namespaces that will be used in the query and optionally the graph name and URI.